Nutrition for Muscle Recovery

 Tart Cherry Juice, research shows tart cherry juice aids in muscle recovery and can help lower systolic blood pressure.

-Omega-3 fatty acids, increase protein synthesis, reduce soreness and improve muscular performance.
+increase protein synthesis, reduce soreness and improve muscular performance.
 Omega-3 rich foods include; mackerel, sardines, salmon, chia seeds, soybeans, walnuts and flaxseed meal.

 Bananas potassium-rich bananas are a great portable, low-cost fruit.
 Speeds up glycogen recovery and aids in muscle recovery.
 Other potassium-rich foods include broccoli, leafy greens, potatoes, mushrooms and citrus fruits.